-As much as possible, have a one-to-one mapping of concepts to lexical constructs.
-This isn't just about ambiguity.
-I believe that if two sentences use the same concept, they should use the same grammar, so for example "You should do X" and "It's okay to do X" are both making statements about morality and so the sentence shouldn't need to be restructured.
+- **As much as possible, have a one-to-one mapping of concepts to lexical constructs.** If two sentences use the same concept, they should use the same grammar; for example "You should do X" and "It's okay to do X" are both making statements about morality so the sentence shouldn't need to be restructured.
 It should only need to switch out "should".
-All statements of morality should follow a unified grammar.

-For another example, our way of expressing causation won't be similar to how English does it with 'make'.
+Another example is causation.
 English says "I made X do Y", but Spem says "I caused that X do Y".
-The latter grammar is more logically intuitive and more flexible - sometimes in English when the make-verb construction doesn't seem to cut it you end up saying something like "I made it so ..." which sounds a little awkward.
-The Spem construction works anywhere.
+The Spem grammar is more intuitive and more flexible - sometimes in English when the make-verb construction doesn't seem to cut it we end up saying something like "I made it so ..." which sounds a little awkward.
+The Spem grammar works anywhere.

-No homophones.
-I want to completely eliminate homophones, even "multi-word homophones", where all the words are unique but two words in a row can sound the same as an unfortunate third word.
-Obviously this is inevitable on the whole and it's only a problem if the third word is one that can cause confusion, but I want to try hard to avoid those situations.
+- **No homophones.** Of course there'll be no homophones, but I also want to minimize "multi-word homophones", where all the *individual* words are unique but two words in a row can sound the same as an unfortunate third word.

 I'm ambivalent about whispering.
-Whispering mostly if not entirely removes the distinction between voiced and voiceless consonants, so that would mean that to truly avoid homophones I'd have to also not have any words only distinguished by voicing?
+Whispering mostly or entirely removes the distinction between voiced and voiceless consonants, so that would mean that to truly avoid homophones we'd have to also not have any words only distinguished by voicing?
 I'm not certain whether whispering makes it completely undiscernable, but it seems like something to avoid, except that it's such a hamper.

-All the interrogative pronouns, for instance, will share a starting letter or two.
-Words that are opposites should usually have the same structure and just switch one or more of the sounds for "opposite" sounds (for example ee versus oo).
+- **If the thing is similar, so is the representation.** Related words have most of their sounds in common.
+This is difficult to uphold constantly, and it's obviously unfeasible to uphold the reverse (if the representation is similar then so is the thing).
+But all the interrogative pronouns, for instance, share a starting letter or two.
+Words that are opposites usually have the same structure and just switch one or more of the sounds for "opposite" sounds (for example *ee* versus *oo*).

-Phonetic associations are not arbitrary.
-I believe our mental associations with certain sounds - for example, how l is a "soft" sound and ah is a "wide" sound - are not completely arbitrary; they're based on a combination of what we physically do to the produce the sound and natural sounds that are similar.
-I believe these associations should be upheld in the language; giving sounds somewhat consistent profiles helps with the problems of vast vocabulary because it makes the vocabulary intuitive.
+- **Phonetic associations are not arbitrary.** Our associations with certain sounds - for example, how *l* is a "soft" sound and *ah* is a "wide" sound - are not completely arbitrary; they're based on a combination of what we physically do to the produce the sound and natural sounds that are similar.
+I believe these associations should be upheld in the language; giving sounds consistent profiles of assocations makes the vocabulary intuitive.

-Beauty.
-Spem should be beautiful.
-It should be aesthetically pleasing to speak.
-This will make us happier to use it and will make it more enticing to learn.
-(After all, phonetic appeal was one of the things to drew me to Japanese.)
+- **Beauty.** Spem should be beautiful.
+This will make it not only enjoyable to use, but more enticing to learn.
+(Phonetic appeal was one of the things to drew me to Japanese.)
 We should avoid having words that are likely to be used in sequence sound ugly together.

-Obviously some of these goals will conflict in some cases.
-Prioritizing them will be hard and it won't be clear what the best decision is, but I tried to list them in order of descending importance.
+Obviously these goals clash often and it's not always clear how to prioritizing them, but I tried to list them in order of descending importance.

 Broad concrete choices

-No plural.
-You won't change my mind about this.
-The difference between one and two is not special and does not deserve to be treated differently from the difference between two and three.
-Number is unspecified by default because surprisingly often it's not essential to the intended meaning of your statement; how many times have you had to write '(s)' after a word so it applies to both singular and plural?
-We'll have a word for many/several, and if it turns out to be needed sufficiently often, we'll have a one- or two-syllable word for "multiple", and the use of this or "one" before stuff won't sound unnatural because we'll be used to it being standard whenever the number actually matters.
+- **No plural.** The difference between one and two is not special and does not deserve to be treated differently from the difference between two and three.
+Number is unspecified by default because it's often not essential to the intended meaning of your statement; how many times have you had to write '(s)' after a word so it applies to both singular and plural?
+We have words like many and several, and might add a one-syllable word for "two or more", and the use of this or "one" before stuff won't sound unnatural because we'll be used to it being standard whenever the number actually matters.

-No distinction between nouns and adjectives.
-I'm slightly less sure of this one, but still pretty sure.
-Substantive adjectives or placeholder words are used quite often in English: "the poor", "the green one", et cetera.
+- **No distinction between nouns and adjectives.** Substantive adjectives or placeholder words are used quite often in English: "the poor", "the green one", et cetera.
 In Spem any adjective can be used this way by default and it won't need a noun like "one" in that second example.
 Note that while "the poor" works well, if you don't want to use "the" you need a noun like so: "poor people".
-You shouldn't have to specify "people".
+You shouldn't have to say "people".

 Basically there are "entity words" or descriptors in Spem that just pile together to describe an entity.
-The entity has whatever traits the descriptors specify, and all descriptors were created equal.
+The entity has whatever traits the descriptors specify, and all descriptors are created equal.

-Japanese is a language that generally follows SOV, and that's part of why it needs particles like は (wa), が (ga), and を (o) to denote the subject and object of sentences (I know Japanese doesn't have subjects don't pile on me Japanese teachers I'm simplifying it so the 外人 don't get confused).
-These particles are all only one syllable but needing 1 or 2 of them in most complete sentences adds a lot of syllables at the end of the day.
+Japanese is a language that generally follows **SOV**, and that's part of why it needs particles like は (wa), が (ga), and を (o) to denote the subject and object of sentences (I know Japanese doesn't have subjects don't pile on me Japanese teachers I'm simplifying it for the 外人).
+These particles are all one syllable but needing 1 or 2 of them in most complete sentences adds a *lot* of syllables at the end of the day.

-No affixes.
-Pretty much all words in Spem are standalone; things like tense and the -tion conversion are accomplished with separate words.
-Albeit the distinction is somewhat meaningless, but I think it helps clarity to write them with a space so that they can't be mistaken for a different word.
-Secondly, I think that in languages that use suffixes for type conversions and stuff, they usually end up needing exceptions for words where the regular pattern sounds too ugly to be used or is outright hard to pronounce.
+- **No affixes.** Pretty much all words in Spem are standalone; things like tense and the -tion conversion are accomplished with separate words.
+The distinction is somewhat meaningless, but I think it helps clarity to write them with a space so that they can't be mistaken for a different word.
+Secondly, in languages that use suffixes for type conversions and stuff, they usually end up needing exceptions for words where the regular pattern sounds too ugly to be used or is hard to pronounce.
 I think making them technically detached words helps avoid this (it affects how we accent the word intuitively).